LSeu-Open/AIEnhancedWork/Tutorials/how-to-run-llms-on-your-machine.md

 Once the extension is installed Just click on the extension icon and it'll take you straight to the chatGPT-like UI.

-To verify after installation process, I would suggest the following steps :
+After installation, I suggest the following steps :

 - A center message **must letting you know that Ollama is running in the background**, ready to handle your requests.
 - To the top left corner, a **dropdown menu** awaits, listing all models you've installed and are currently available for interaction.
 Simply **select the model with which you wish to engage.**